Tribow/CompetitiveServer/README.md

 # Known Issues
 * The XML file is only saved locally.
 The data is not saved on a server anywhere so if multiple competitive servers are running they will have different rankings.
 This creates the risk of losing the XML somehow as well.
 * The server always starts with Diversion no matter what
+* If every player but 1 finishes and that player leaves no rating calculations are made